NetBrainAPI/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS DX Router

 ### Introduction
 The configuration of the AWS DX Router relies on the corresponding AWS SDK of the AWS direct connect virtual interface and connections.
-The AWS SDK provides detailed information regarding the configuration of the dx router, including its connectivity, security, etc.
+The AWS SDK provides detailed information regarding the configuration of the DX Router, including its connectivity, security, etc.

 ### Content
 Below are the AWS SDK used to generate this configuration.